samfeldstein/personal-site-astro/src/content/blog/dance.md

 ---
 title: What is Dance?
-description: What I've learned from and about West Coast Swing.
+description: "What I've learned from and about West Coast Swing."
 pubDate: 2025-01-03
 location: Boulder, CO
 tags: ["dance"]